Software effect processor: Principle of operation

-Latency

 The larger the buffer is, the more time it takes to play the audio data sent for playback.
 Large buffers increase the time required before the next buffer can be played, this delay is usually called latency.
 Every system has certain limitations - too small buffers involving negligible latencies cannot be smoothly processed by computer, so the reasonable size starts at about 32 samples.
 The processor load does not affect latency (it means, once you set certain buffer size, the latency is constant).
 But with very high processor loads, the buffer isn't filled with new sound in time for playback, and the sound drops out.
 Increasing buffer size or quitting other applications helps to keep playback smooth.

-Drivers

-Microsoft Windows
+Support in operating systems

 The default Windows drivers are not optimized for low latency effect processing.
 As a solution, Audio Stream Input/Output (ASIO) was created.
 ASIO is supported by most professional music applications.
 Most sound cards directed at this market support ASIO.
 If the hardware manufacturer doesn't provide ASIO drivers, there are other ASIO free alternatives, which can be used for any audio interface.
 ASIO drivers can be emulated, in this case the driver name is ASIO Multimedia.
 However, the latency when using these drivers is very high.

-Apple Mac OS X

 All the Mac compatible hardware uses CoreAudio drivers, so the software effects processors can work with small latency and good performance.